Please Note:

 How will the UWIP interact with current state funding mechanisms?

-What will the funding authority look like for UWIP?
-How is the Water Infrastructure Fund going to be funded?
+What is the funding authority for the Water Infrastructure Fund and UWIP?

 Are there match requirements to receive UWIP funding?